A Probabilistic Framework for Modular Continual Learning: Scalable Perceptual Transfer and Few-shot Transfer

 \section{Scalable Perceptual Transfer and Few-shot Transfer}

-To achieve perceptual transfer, a model needs to transfer knowledge on how to transform the input.
-This can be accomplished by a modular neural network that reuses the first $\ell$ layers from previous problems.
-Furthermore, a modular network that reuses \emph{all} layers, potentially by combining layers from different problems, can perform few-shot transfer.
-This section introduces a search strategy that creates the first scalable modular CL algorithm capable of both perceptual and few-shot transfer.
+Our method searches through paths, which achieve perceptual transfer (PT paths) by reusing modules in the first $l$ layers (Fig. \ref{fig:paths_illustration}).
+This includes cases where \emph{all} layers are reused, potentially combining modules from different problems.
+Such a path can perform \emph{few-shot transfer}.

-Our motivating intuition is to select each pre-trained module so that its distribution over inputs on the new problem is similar to the input distribution it was trained on.
-This minimizes the amount of distribution shift, potentially increasing the performance of the full network.
-We operationalize this insight by defining a probabilistic model over the choice of pre-trained modules and their inputs, and introducing a search strategy that searches for the path with the highest probability.
+The insight here is to select each pre-trained module so that its distribution over inputs on the new problem is similar to the input distribution it was trained on, minimizing distribution shift.
+Accordingly, we define a probabilistic model over the choice of pre-trained modules and their inputs, and introduce a search strategy that searches for the PT path with the highest probability.

-The search space is the set of \emph{perceptual-transfer (PT) paths}.
-PT paths (shown in Fig. \ref{fig:paths_illustration}) are paths which reuse modules for the first $\ell \in \{1, ..., L\}$ layers, while the rest are randomly initialised.
-We will say that the \emph{prefix-length} of a PT path is its number of pre-trained modules.
-The set of PT paths with prefix-length $\ell$ is